-inContact is owned and operated by the State Heritage Office on behalf of the Heritage Council of Western Australia (Heritage Council) (ABN 16 868 556 261) established by the Heritage of Western Australia Act 1990.
+inContact is owned and operated by the Department of Planning, Lands and Heritage on behalf of the Heritage Council of Western Australia (Heritage Council) (ABN 16 868 556 261) established by the Heritage of Western Australia Act 1990.

 The user of the content on inContact is governed by these terms and conditions.
 By using inContact, users agree to be bound by these terms and conditions.

 inContact may contain links to third party websites.
-Neither the State Heritage Office nor the Heritage Council sponsors, endorses or in any way recommends the operators or content of any linked websites.
+Neither the Department of Planning, Lands and Heritage nor the Heritage Council sponsors, endorses or in any way recommends the operators or content of any linked websites.
 Subject to any applicable law which cannot be excluded, we make no warranties or representations regarding the quality, accuracy, merchantability or fitness for purpose of any linked websites, materials, products or services.

-While the State Heritage Office and the Heritage Council have taken reasonable steps to ensure that the information provided on inContact is accurate and up-to-date, neither the State Heritage Office nor the Heritage Council warrants the reliability, accuracy, correctness or completeness of any of the information provided on inContact.
+While the Department of Planning, Lands and Heritage and the Heritage Council have taken reasonable steps to ensure that the information provided on inContact is accurate and up-to-date, neither the State Heritage Office nor the Heritage Council warrants the reliability, accuracy, correctness or completeness of any of the information provided on inContact.

 It is solely the responsibility of the user to evaluate and verify the accuracy, completeness and usefulness of any information provided on inContact.

 inContact provides general information provided by third parties about their services, abilities, qualifications and experience.
-Neither the State Heritage Office nor the Heritage Council approves, endorses or recommends any of the businesses or sole traders listed on inContact.
+Neither the Department of Planning, Lands and Heritage nor the Heritage Council approves, endorses or recommends any of the businesses or sole traders listed on inContact.

 Users are solely responsible for evaluating the information provided and determining whether a business or sole trader is appropriate for a particular project.
 Refer to tips on guide to engaging a specialist.

-Subject to any applicable law which cannot be excluded, in no event will the State Heritage Office or the Heritage Council be liable to the user or anyone else for any decision made or action taken by the user or anyone else in reliance upon any information contained in or omitted from inContact.
+Subject to any applicable law which cannot be excluded, in no event will the Department of Planning, Lands and Heritage or the Heritage Council be liable to the user or anyone else for any decision made or action taken by the user or anyone else in reliance upon any information contained in or omitted from inContact.

 All intellectual property rights in the content are owned or licensed by the Heritage Council.